For visitors on the autistic spectrum

 Further information about Chester Zoo and autism

 Our commitment – We are working with Autism Together to raise autism awareness in our community and we are signed up to the Autism Charter, pledging to become an autistic friendly visitor attraction.
-We have so far trained over 60 members of staff to become Autism Champions (6 of which have also attended the extended Autism Ambassador course), who will soon be the accessible face of autism support for the public within the zoo.
+We have so far trained over 240 members of staff to become Autism Champions (6 of which have also attended the extended Autism Ambassador course), who will soon be the accessible face of autism support for the public within the zoo.

 Autism Together testimony about Chester Zoo’s commitment to the Autism Charter: